-- Double-click the Table To Table tool to open the tool's dialog box.
-For the Input Rows parameter, click the drop-down arrow and select Table.
-For the Output Name parameter, type %Name%.
+- Double-click the Export Table tool to open the tool's dialog box.
+For the Input Table parameter, click the drop-down arrow and select the Table model variable.
+For the Output Table parameter, type %Name%.
 Leave the remaining parameter default settings and click OK to close the dialog box.

 When the model is run, %Name%, which is the name of the output parameter of the iterator (light blue oval), is replaced by the value of the variable, for example, the sheet name Birds2007, Birds2008, and so on.

-- Hover over the Table To Table tool output variable (green oval).
+- Hover over the Export Table tool output variable (green oval).
 Click and drag to draw a connector line to the Collect Values tool.
 Release the mouse and click Input Value on the pop-up menu.